nhoizey/nicolas-hoizey.com/src/notes/2021/05/19/1/index.md

 ---
 date: 2021-05-19 21:31:54 +02:00
-tags: [SVG, CSS, performance, Firefox]
+tags: [SVG, CSS, webperf, Firefox]
 ---

 Worked on a site with an SVG sprite used as CSS background, and was painfully reminded of why I didn't do that in other projects yet.